-The library is Wi-Fi accessible, with laptops and iPads available for all users.
-Devices can be individually booked in advance or used as and when required, but may be already booked by a class.
+The library is Wi-Fi accessible, with laptops and iPads available for all users and Apple TV.
+Devices can be individually booked in advance or used as and when required but may be already booked by a class.
 Access to free ebooks, magazines and audiobooks are available online via the public library's website and apps.
+The Librarian can help you access these on your school iPad or personal device.